Lagavulin9/Flutter_Head-Unit/README.md

 User can choose theme between light mode or dark mode.
 [ChangeNotifier](https://api.flutter.dev/flutter/foundation/ChangeNotifier-class.html) was used to implement this feature, since cupertino widgets don't share same attributes in material app, it was necessary to override some attributes manually.

 # FFI
+Foreign function interface(FFI) is necessary to use CommonAPI since flutter does not support it directly like dbus.
 CommonAPI-someip is used to communicate with other applications like CarControl and Dashboard applications.
 To build proxy and stub for CommonAPI, custom plugin is generated in the flutter build process.
 Source codes and CMakeLists.txt for this plugin is located in `lib/ffi` directory.

 ```mermaid
 sequenceDiagram